flightaware/swift-tcl/README.md

 * interp.create_command(name: String, SwiftTclFunction:SwiftTclFuncType)`

 Create a new command in Tcl of the specified name that when the name is invoked from Tcl the corresponding Swift function will be invoked to perform the command.

-* `var result: String = interp.eval(code: String)`

-Evaluate code in the Tcl interpreter and return the interpreter result as a string.

 * `var val: UnsafeMutablePointer<TclObj> = interp.getVar(varName: String, elementName: String?, flags: Int = 0)`